chadwhitman/min/README.md

-Min Theme
-A minimalist blog theme for Drupal 7
+Min Theme: A minimalist blog theme for Drupal 7

 --------------------------------------------